pimcore/pimcore/docs/Development_Documentation/10_Extending_Pimcore/01_Add_your_own_Dependencies_and_Packages.md

 It is also possible to install Pimcore plugins via composer.
 To do so, the plugin has to have a `composer.json` with a special type and need to be accessably for composer.

 ### Plugin `composer.json`
 In the plugins `composer.json` a special type (`pimcore-plugin`) and a additional requirement (`"pimcore/installer-plugin": ">=1"`) has to be defined.
-These two things enable Pimcore to install plugins into */plugins* folder of Pimcore.
+These two things enable composer to install plugins into */plugins* folder of Pimcore.

 ```json
 {